 ZOC Terminal, a Modern TN3270 Emulation

 Because of the complexity of the TN3270 protocol, most standard Linux/Unix oriented

 can not be used to emulate TN3270 terminals.

-ZOC however offers an industrial strength implementation which matches the stability and features of IBM's own TN3270 emulator at a fraction of the price and thus should be your choice if you need to access IBM mainframes via a telnet or SSL connection using the TN3270 and TN5250 emulations (remote login protocols that make it possible to emulate IBM's two terminals).The ZOC TN3270 Telnet Client includes a number of powerful features.
+ZOC however offers an industrial strength implementation which matches the stability and features of IBM's own TN3270 emulator at a fraction of the cost and thus should be your choice if you need to access IBM mainframes via a telnet or SSL connection (remote connection protocols that make it possible to connect a PC to a server) using the TN3270 and TN5250 emulations.The ZOC TN3270 Telnet Client includes a number of powerful features.
 It is highly configurable and includes common terminal features such as full keyboard redefinition and user defined on-screen buttons.

 It also offers some very advanced and unique features such as a powerful script language and automatic triggering of actions based on received or typed text.
 Besides that, the ZOC Terminal also supports common emulations like vt102, vt220, Wyse, TVI, and Sun's CDE as well as IND$FILE file transfer.

 Read more about our TN3270 ZOC Terminal Emulator,

 start your free 30 days of evaluation today and